In This Article

 This site offers Thai audio, corresponding transcripts, line by line English translations and flashcards for news articles from Voice of America (VOA).
 Also shared are a few other Thai language resources.
 It’s all self-study and it’s all free, though you do need to be able to read Thai.
 This site also makes use of HTML5 for audio playback.
 I haven’t really checked these out yet but I presume they are more advanced based on the source material.

-- Spoken Thai MP3
+- Thai Fairy Tales

 - Thai Girl Talk